MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### flatten

 Flatten an array into non-array values.
-You can optionally set the maximum depth to flatten.
+You can optionally set the maximum depth to flatten to.

 ```
 flatten([<collection>], '<depth>')